sleepntsheep/sslide/README.md

 ### Non-Features

-- pdf exporting - you can set up a script press k and screenshot
+- pdf exporting: you can set up a script press k and screenshot
+- macros: use find-and-replace in your text editor!

 ### Building instructions